2 Days Traversing Taormina

 Aperitif - Enoteca

-These beverages are not just drinks but rather a cultural ritual enjoyed in European countries like France and Italy, where the "aperitivo" hour is a social event, often accompanied by light snacks.
+These beverages are not just drinks but rather a cultural ritual enjoyed in European countries like France and Italy, where the "aperitivo" hour is a social event often accompanied by light snacks.
 That being said, embrace la dolce vida and do as the Italians do by partaking in this tradition with your own glass before dinner!

 Dinner - Vineria Modì

 Last but not least, it’s time for your first dinner in Taormina!
-Starting off strong with a Michelin guide meal at Vineria Modì, you’ll find this restaurant just up the street two minutes away from Enoteca.
+Starting off strong with a Michelin guide meal at Vineria Modì, you’ll find this restaurant just up the street 2 minutes away from Enoteca.
 Walk back the way you came, turning right onto Via Calapitrulli and you’re there!

-A gourmet wine bar situated in the alleys of Taormina, this historic haunt boasts over 1,000 exclusive labels on the extensive wine list, which you can have recommended by the sommelier on site!
-Today, the wine accompanies fine innovative cuisine which respects tradition, nature and the seasons, brought to life by head chef Dalila Grillo who expresses herself, her land and all the products it offers through this culinary experience.
+A gourmet wine bar situated in the alleys of Taormina, this historic haunt boasts over 1,000 exclusive labels on an extensive wine list, which you can have recommended by the sommelier on site!
+Today, the wine accompanies fine innovative cuisine which respects tradition, nature, and the seasons, brought to life by head chef Dalila Grillo who expresses herself, her land, and all the products it offers through this culinary experience.
 An irresistible charm oozes from this oasis of gastronomic pleasure, where you can enjoy elaborate dishes with Sicilian flavor in the elegant dining room or the outdoor tables on the pedestrianized street.
-I’d wholeheartedly recommend sitting outside, as you’re very likely to be treated to a performance by the traditional quartets roaming the streets in search of tips for the melodic ambiance they add to your evening.
+I’d wholeheartedly recommend sitting outside, since you’re very likely to be treated to a performance by the traditional quartets roaming the streets in search of tips for the melodic ambiance they add to your evening.

-When it comes to the menu, you could decide between a six or eight course tasting menu, but I favor the €80 à la carte offering which includes two dishes you can select along with a dessert (plus the secret second plate of treats you’ll get before they bring the check!).
-This option feels like the best bang for your buck, plus you get to decide exactly what menu items you’d like to try, which can entail any combination of starters, first courses, and mains.
+When it comes to the menu, you could decide between a 6 or 8 course tasting menu, but I favor the €80 à la carte offering which includes 2 dishes you select along with a dessert (plus the secret second plate of treats you’ll get before they bring the check!).
+This option feels like the best bang for your buck, plus you get to decide exactly which menu items you’d like to try, which can entail any combination of starters, first courses, and mains.
 Looking to maximize my investment on this dinner, I selected the two dishes with the priciest adornments, starting with a filet of beef tartare prepared with gherkins, shallots, capers, marinated egg roe, and topped with summer black truffle—talk about a ton of truffle on that plate!
 For my second menu item, I went with the spaghetti prepared in a seaweed butter and lemon sauce topped with caviar.
 Both of these rich dishes tasted absolutely divine, and the portion sizes were so large I couldn’t even finish my noodles—good thing my dessert stomach is an entirely separate ordeal!
 For my chosen sweet treat I went with the deconstructed coffee, dark chocolate, and mascarpone platter, which entailed a delicious contrast of textures and temperatures.
 All in all I couldn’t recommend this restaurant enough, and for only ~$30 a plate this Michelin guide meal felt absolutely worth the expense.

 Day 2